City Vision: 2022–2025 term

 City Vision members of the Waitematā Local Board backed Genevieve Sage, a member of Communities & Residents, to be the board's chair; C&R had won a majority on the board (4 to City Vision's 3).
 There was only six members present (one of City Vision's members was absent), leading to the vote becoming deadlocked 3-3, with a coin toss deciding the vote in Sage's favour.

 The council voted to leave Local Government New Zealand in March 2023; councillor Fairey voted against the withdrawal.
 Fairey pointed to the networking opportunities with other local government officials as beneficial.
 In a tweet, she called the decision "short-sighted".

 Councillor Fairey opposed Mayor Brown's proposal to sell of Auckland Airport shares; an effort by the mayor to reduce the council's budget deficit.
-Council officers were investigating whether Fairey had a conflict of interest on the issue, as her husband (Michael Wood) had share's in the airport.
+Council officers were investigating whether Fairey had a conflict of interest on the issue, as her husband (Michael Wood) had shares in the airport.
 Fairey said she was waiting on advice from the Office of the Auditor General, saying she would "follow accordingly regarding my participation in the coming Annual Budget vote."

 Fairey made a code of conduct complaint against fellow councillor Ken Turner following a heated moment at a council meeting.
 After seven hours of debate on whether to get rid of speedway from Western Springs, Fairey motioned for it to be closed.
 Turner allegedly began yelling, banging on the table, and turning his mic on and off.
 Turner acknowledge his outburst, saying it wasn't directed at anyone in particular.
 Fairey told the Star-Times that the issue between her and Turner had been resolved and that she wouldn't comment further.
 The councillors switched chairs to sit further apart; council staff were satisfied that this would prevent "further incident".
 The complaint was not upheld, with staff saying that they had concluded there had not been a breach, taking into account the "challenging" nature of heated discussions.
 Turner said the situation ended differently; he said that he had "had enough" and told investigators to either sue him or go away.